stylemistake/runner/README.md

 fi
 ```

-In example above, we used `runner_bootstrap` to handle the task runner's exit
+In example above, we used `runner_bootstrap` to create a code section, which
-code.
-You can use this to handle errors, do cleanup work or restart certain
+handles the runner's exit code.
+You can use this to handle errors, do
-tasks when needed.
+cleanup work or restart certain tasks when needed.

 ## FAQ